CIS-5660-Fall-2024/lab03-grammars/README.md

 <img width="400" alt="square2" src="sol2.png">

 ## 3. Custom plant
-I chose to create a creosote bush, which is native to the Mojave desert.
+We chose to create a creosote bush, which is native to the Mojave desert.

 <img width="200" alt="creosote" src="creosote.jpg">